MahApps/MahApps.Metro.IconPacks/README.md

 ## Strong naming

-I will not do this for this packages.
-If you need this then you should use the [Strong Namer](https://github.com/dsplaisted/strongnamer) from @dsplaisted.
+If you need strong named dlls then you should use the [Strong Namer](https://github.com/dsplaisted/strongnamer) from @dsplaisted.